mazaclub/docker-coin-daemons/README.md

 Examples are available for series 0.8 and 0.9+ coinds

 Each Branch supports an automated build
  Base = maazaclub/coind-base
  MZC  = mazaclub/mazacoind-base
  NMC  = mazaclub/namecoind-base
  DASH = mazaclub/dashpay-base
  etc

+## Bitcoin Versions:
+Because of network developments in bitcoin, several versions will be offered For each branch, multiple tags may be available.
+Latest tag will always be master branch from official sources Additional tags may be provided for release versions and / or specific patches

+ -  btc-core        = mazaclub/bitcoind-base
+ -  btc-classic     = mazaclub/btc-classic-base
+ -  btc-unlimited   = mazaclub/btc-unlimites-base
+ -  btc-therealbtc  = mazaclub/threalbitcoin-base

 mazaclub/XXXcoind-base Images are
  FROM phusion/baseimage